flux-framework/rfc/spec_4.rst

 belongs to.

 .. figure:: data/spec_4/basics_contains.png
-   :alt: An edge capturing a \``has-a'' relationship
+   :alt: An edge capturing a "has-a" relationship

-   An edge capturing a \``has-a'' relationship
+   An edge capturing a "has-a" relationship

-As shown in Figure 1, for example, the edge of the ``CONTAINS'' type represents the``\ has-a'' relationship: i.e., Cluster A has a rack called Rack1.
+As shown in Figure 1, for example, the edge of the "CONTAINS" type represents the "has-a" relationship: i.e., Cluster A has a rack called Rack1.

 .. figure:: data/spec_4/basics_channel.png
-   :alt: Edges representing \``conduit-of'' relationships
+   :alt: Edges representing "conduit-of" relationships

-   Edges representing \``conduit-of'' relationships
+   Edges representing "conduit-of" relationships

-Similarly, as shown in Figure 2, each edge of \``CONDUIT_OF'' type represents a directional flow relationship: i.e., EdgeSwitch3 is a conduit of CoreSwitch1 through which data flows.
+Similarly, as shown in Figure 2, each edge of "CONDUIT_OF" type represents a directional flow relationship: i.e., EdgeSwitch3 is a conduit of CoreSwitch1 through which data flows.
 A bidirectional relationship MAY be represented